Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - from the end of the dataset read 10 inputs every 500 lines and 33000 firstime 8 out of 10 were good
 - aochildes-length-16plus6k sorted by rarity of tokens among all tokens of strict small

-gpt2-concat-cbt-:
+gpt2-concat-cbt-rarity-all-7k-0.8k:
+- good sent: less than 3 odd words (ie ye instead of you), meaningful
-- cbt siorted by length has 7 meaningful and grammatically correct sentences/phrases out of 10 at line 500
+- 7k first time 7 out of 10 sentences resemble modern english
+- from end, 24500 first time all 10 are meaning full, checked every 500, starting from 25000

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh